ahmadrkn/Portfolio_optimization/README.md

 # SAAM-project

-Portfolio optimization project with various carbon constraints
+Group project where we performed a mean-variance portfolio optimization project with various carbon constraints